 Purity groups are a resource for Southeastern students who want to find freedom from pornography.

 At Southeastern, we are committed to equipping men and women for the ministry that awaits them.
 Moral and spiritual formation is an aspect of this preparation.
 While we hope to form Christian minds through study and coursework, our goal is for students to glorify God with their hearts and bodies as well.
-Your time at Southeastern is the perfect time to work through besetting sins like pornography.
+While the viewing of pornography is a violation of the Southeastern Covenant, we want to offer a restorative process to help students work through this besetting sin before disciplinary action is taken.
+Your time at Southeastern is an ideal time to address this sin Christian community.
 We are under no illusion that students come to Southeastern without sin struggles.
 We invite all students to address their sin patterns before it damages their souls, marriages, families, or ministries.
 We want students to be qualified for ministry when they graduate from Southeastern.
 Sexual sin is addictive and requires an abundance of grace and intentionality.
 We want to walk alongside students as they put sin to death and embrace their new selves in Christ.

 If you would like information, please email email@example.com and we will be glad to connect with you.